 - Milk Chocolate Chocolate Chips: Milk Chocolate Chips are even sweeter than semi-sweet chocolate chips.
 Milk chocolate chips bring a creamy texture to this fudge recipe.

-- Fudge With Evaporated Milk: Don’t confuse evaporated milk with condensed milk.
+- Fudge With Evaporated Milk: Don’t confuse unsweetened evaporated milk with sweetened condensed milk.
 Even though both products are condensed, plain evaporated milk in unsweetened.
-Sweetened Condensed Milk, is sweetened.
-If you’re interested in learning more, I like this article from The Kitchn.
+Sweetened Condensed Milk, is very sweet.
+Using sweetened condensed milk in this recipe would make it too sweet.

-- Fudge with Marshmallow Fluff: Or called Marshmallow Creme.
+- Fudge with Marshmallow Fluff: Or some brand may be labeled Marshmallow Creme.
 It’s simply a confectionary spread that tastes like marshmallows, but with a different texture.
+I’ve used both products with success, however, Marshmallow Creme is easier to manage.

 - Vanilla: Vanilla prices have skyrocketed over the last few years.
 Use the best quality you can, in your price limit range.
 I like Nielsen-Massey Madagascar Vanilla Vanilla Paste.
 It’s a beautiful product that comes with a pretty price.